 A special chapter in the setting up (see Chap.
 3.4 in Part 2) is devoted to the characteristic correction.
 At this point therefore, the characteristic correction is only briefly mentioned.
 More attention is given to the menu structure and the description of the entry of values.

 The correction of the analogue inputs is normally made in two stages:

 - 1.)
-Input card characteristic - 2.)
-Pressure sensor characteristic
+Calibration of the input card (current-current correction) - 2.)
+Calibration of the sensor characteristic (current-pressure correction)